AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 ### Set environment variables during the development

-Normally, **you must** set up this environment **before deploying your project on GitHub**
+Normally, **you must** set up this environment **before deploying your project on GitHub**.

-For my development environment, I used a Composer library (vlucas/phpdotenv)
+For my development environment, I used a Composer library (vlucas/phpdotenv).

 You can find the library documentation [here](https://github.com/vlucas/phpdotenv).